/

 Project management

-We'll explore what makes an excellent status report, why it matters, who should be responsible for it, and how often it should be produced.
-With the right tools and mindset, you can create status reports that tell a compelling story and keep everyone focused on the project's goals.
+We’ll explore what makes an excellent status report, why it matters, who should be responsible for it, and how often it should be produced.
+With the right tools and mindset, you can create status reports that tell a compelling story and keep everyone focused on the project’s objectives.

 What is a project status report?